Allied Command Operations (ACO)

 - a new cyberspace operations centre to strengthen cyber defences and integrate cyber capabilities into NATO planning and operations based in Belgium.

-These initiatives were approved at the Summit in Brussels in July 2018 and are gradually being implemented.
-Furthermore, at the meeting of NATO defence ministers in October 2020, Allies decided to create a NATO Space Centre that will support NATO missions with communications and satellite imagery, share information about potential threats to satellites, and coordinate activities in this crucial domain.
-The Centre will be located at Allied Air Command in Ramstein, Germany.
+Furthermore, at the meeting of NATO defence ministers in October 2020, Allies decided to create a NATO Space Centre to support NATO missions with communications and satellite imagery, share information about potential threats to satellites, and coordinate activities in this crucial domain.
+The Centre is located at Allied Air Command in Ramstein, Germany.